Darren12345677/frieNUS-2022/README.md

 By Darren Wah and Ong Wee, Marcus

 # Description
-Work in Progress for Milestone 1
+Work in Progress for Milestone 1 and Future Milestones